Cloufield/gwaslab/docs/MiamiPlot.md

 !!! info "Implemented since v3.3.4"

-As a standalone function, gwaslab can plot miami plot given a pair of sumstats files.
+As a standalone function, GWASLab can plot miami plot given a pair of sumstats files.

 ## Usage